 Tall Enough Tripod

-You're going to shoot many or your portraits at eye-level of your subjects.
+You're going to shoot most or your portraits with your camera at eye-level of your subjects.

 You'll want your tripod to extend to at least that tall.